What are estimated rates?

 Xeneta’s product is based on gathering data for container rates shipped between two ports within a given period.
 Typically, these “point A to point B” contracts are where the core functionality of our product exists.
 However, this approach may be more difficult to use when one or both of the ports fall within a lane that has minimal traffic data available.
 In these particular cases, we’ve introduced the concept of estimated rates.

 Estimated rates allow us to construct what we believe to be a reliable estimate for rates from port A to port B when there isn’t enough existing rate data.
 This means we can actually provide a rate estimate between two ports even though we don’t have any contract rates for that specific port pair.
 To understand how we do this, it’s important to understand the context of what makes this process possible.

-As cargo container ship sizes have increased tremendously over the past several years, this means that shipping prices have decreased as the ships’ container capacity has increased.
-These large shipping vessels cannot enter every port, thus, only travel between the largest and most modern ports in each region.
-These large ports are what we refer to as “hub ports”.
+As cargo container ship sizes have increased tremendously over the past several years, shipping prices have decreased as ship container capacity has increased.
+These large shipping vessels cannot enter every port, and thus only travel between the largest and most modern ports in each region.
+These large ports are what we refer to as hub ports.

-To illustrate this chain of service, here’s a step-by-step example of the relationship between feeder and hub ports:
+To illustrate this chain of service, here is a step-by-step example of the relationship between feeder and hub ports: